 American Gut – all the cool kids are doing it

 Lots of great and interesting microbiomes are joining the project.
-We know that Lady Gaga is covered in microbes.
-Wouldn’t you love to know how your gut compares to hers?
-Well, Lady Gaga hasn’t agreed to participate (yet.
-If you and she are buddies, you might give her a nudge), but author Michael Pollan is giving it up for science and written about his participation in American Gut (and his microbiome) for the New York Times.
+Michael Pollan has given it up for science and written about his participation in American Gut (and his microbiome – click here to see some of his results) for the New York Times.
 Also, Dean Karnazes (world’s most famous ultramarathon runner, 50 marathons in 50 days – yeah, that guy!) has joined as well, and along with and Shannon Ford (Mrs. United States 2011, gluten-free eater and Paleo Diet advocate), will be sharing their results with the community.
 But most people will participate privately, and your privacy will be protected (see below).

 On the science side, we have assembled a world-class team of experts on the human genome, microbiome, and microbiome in human disease susceptibility and evolution, including many of the key players in the Human Microbiome Project, the Earth Microbiome Project, and Yourwildlife.org to do the sequencing, analyze your data, and deliver the results back in a comprehensible way (like the National Geographic Genographic project, we understand how important it is to you to have some information about your information that you can show off to your friends and family).
 With the number of subjects and diversity of ages, backgrounds and lifestyles we can encompass in American Gut, we will be able to make progress in a way that is difficult with smaller, more targeted studies on individual diseases or diets.
 Additionally, we are using a truly open model based on the Earth Microbiome Project: all sequence data will be released as soon as it comes off the sequencer so that anyone can look at it (but not, of course, at your personally identifying information, which will be protected), and the data analysis will be performed openly and with everyone invited to participate.
 Because of our collaborations we will also be able to compare a subset of our results to the microbes living in people’s houses, the genes of the sampled folks (maybe you) and more.